awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 1. **Choose a Systems Manager capability** – Determine which capability can help you perform the action you want to perform on your resources\.
 The diagram shows only a few of the capabilities that IT administrators and DevOps personnel use to manage their applications and resources\.

-1. **Verification and processing** – Systems Manager verifies that your AWS Identity and Access Management \(IAM\) user, group, or role has permission to perform the action you specified\.
+1. **Verification and processing** – Systems Manager verifies that your user, group, or role has the required AWS Identity and Access Management \(IAM\) permissions to perform the action you specified\.
 If the target of your action is a managed node, the Systems Manager Agent \(SSM Agent\) running on the node performs the action\.
 For other types of resources, Systems Manager performs the specified action or communicates with other AWS services to perform the action on behalf of Systems Manager\.

 1. **Reporting** – Systems Manager, SSM Agent, and other AWS services that performed an action on behalf of Systems Manager report status\.
 Systems Manager can send status details to other AWS services, if configured\.